Rilufi/allanlab/_pages/home.md

 From the dynamical and chemical properties of the stars we can rebuild the history of formation of our Galaxy.
 For more information on why and how see [Research](research).

-We are located at [Universidade de São Paulo](https://www5.usp.br/).
+We are located at [Universidade de São Paulo](https://www5.usp.br/) with collaborators from all around the world (and also some scattered around Brazil).